lorenzleutgeb/atlas/typechecker/tacas/Readme.txt

 The presented system compiled as an x86-64 ELF binary.
 It will dynamically link to `libc`.
 Usage of is explained below.

+### `lac.properties`

+Configuration file that can be used to change Z3 parameters and logging settings.
+By setting the log level to "debug" or "trace", much more detailled output can be obtained.

 ### `dependencies`

 Contains the Ubuntu package dependencies.
 They must be installed before the